Memory Plugin

 await agent.stop()#Available Tools

-The Memory plugin exposes these tools to LLM agents:
+The Memory plugin exposes these tools to LLM agents.
+Which tools are available depends on the tier parameter and feature flags.

 | Tool | Description | Parameters |